Actindo-AG/Documentation/Taxes/Integration/01_ManageTaxRates.md

 Edit a tax rate to adjust any of the configured parameters.

-> [Info] Editing a tax rate has far-reaching consequences for the proper functioning of the system, as the *Taxes* module interacts with the *Invoicing* and *Accounting* modules.
+> [Info] Editing a tax rate has far-reaching consequences for the proper functioning of the system, as the *Taxes* module interacts with the *Order management* and *Accounting* modules.
 In case of doubt, contact our customer support.

 #### Prerequisites